 3. Let there be light

 Hallways are often light-starved spaces, so accentuate what light there is by opting for soft, welcoming neutrals and light, feel-good shades.
-Decorating with yellow and using paler, light-reflective colors will bounce light around a hallway and help create a feeling of spaciousness.
+Yellow hallway ideas and using paler, light-reflective colors will bounce light around a hallway and help create a feeling of spaciousness.

 Extend color from a foyer or entrance way, along corridors and up staircases to create continuity and further enhance the sense of space.
 Painting stair risers brilliant white will keep the look light and bright, with a darker more-forgiving color on treads, banisters and handrails.